Overview

 This will install Firefox on the instance:

-Now that we have a modern browser, we can proceed to the next step.
+Now that we have a supported browser, we can proceed to the next step.

 Install Tenable Nessus in the Windows instance